tdauth/wowr/README.md

 * If the race is Human it will either be Human or Blood Elf.
 * If the race is Orc it will either be Orc or Draenei.
 * If the race is Undead it will either be Undead or Demon.
-* If the race is Night Elf it will either be Night Elf or Naga.
+* If the race is Night Elf it will either be Night Elf, Naga or Furbolg.

 Warlord computer players start with a town hall and workers besides their hero.
 Whenever they lose all workers and town halls, they will get a new town hall automatically to rebuild their base.